 Opposite the hotel is the C12 Abbaye de l'Assomption.
 The church (1275) is impressive, but it is the C14 Gothic cloister with C15 murals by Giacomo Jaquerio which steals the show.
-Why not also take a day trip to the 'seaside' town of Thonon and a boat ride on Lake Geneva?
+Why not also take a day trip to the lakeside town of Thonon or a boat ride on Lake Geneva?

 A choice of two very different walks today.
 The less energetic takes you to the Pointe des Follys, a great picnic spot for a relaxed end to your holiday.
 Or, weather permitting, you could climb to the wonderfully isolated tarn, Lac de Tavaneuse, with magnificent views as you go over the Col de Tavaneuse at 2000m.
 We meet you in St Jean d'Aulps for a ride back to Les Gets.

 Please note In July and August ski lifts can be used to gain altitude on Days 2,4 and 6 (pay locally).
 The Day 10 Lac de Tavaneuse option is often not possible until July.
 Please note also that many shops and mountain restaurants don't open until late June/early July.